 Introduce various training stimuli for long enough to reap the rewards, and then change it up before it goes stale.

-Throwing more hours at your training is one way you can do it, but this quickly creates a glass ceiling, limiting ultimate progress…
+Throwing more hours at your training is one way you can do it, but this quickly creates a glass ceiling, limiting your ultimate progress …

 And in reality, this ceiling can easily be broken, if you understand how to structure training more scientifically.

-Luckily for Western fighters, by far the vast majority of Thai gyms don’t understand how to do this, and the traditional culture inhibits their advance in this respect.
+Luckily for Western fighters, by far the vast majority of Thai gyms don’t understand how to do this, and the traditional culture hinders their advance in this respect.

-So although those training outside of Thailand can’t hope to match the fighters lifestyle afforded there…
+Although those training outside of Thailand can’t hope to match the fighter’s lifestyle afforded there…

-Training twice a day, 6 days a week, taking a nap between sessions, with little or no other work or family commitments etc.
+Such as training twice a day, 6 days a week, taking a nap between sessions, and with little or no other work or family commitments…

 All it takes is some fundamental resistance training equipment, and the knowledge of how to use those tools to optimise Muay Thai performance.

-Stick with me, I’m keen to share with you how you can do this and close the gap on those that can afford the time to train full time for months in Thailand…
+I’ve got some great resources on my website that show how you can do this to close the gap on those that can afford the time to train full-time for months in Thailand…